 Three concepts guide my work and life.
 'Ahimsa' is the pursuit of a life of non-violence.
 'Sadhana' is one's personal path.
 'Seva' is easily understood as selfless service.
 To reflect and pursue any one of these ancient Sanskrit thoughts leads into the others.
 I regularly consider these three wisdoms in order to steer through life and find fulfillment.

 Holistic veganism is my phrasing to describe stewardship towards others, the planet, and care for one’s self.
 (See the 'About holistic veganism' page to know more.)
 Personally, it is a struggle and a work in progress.
-I come from a lot of privilege, I used to have a lot more competition inside of myself, I had a tendency to be crude and hypersexual, and I am as ignorant about myself as each of us are.
-To make sadhana, seva, and ahimsa the aims in my life is to review each of those portions of myself and to learn about who I am and what I can do to create a sustainable world with humans involved.
+I come from a lot of privilege, I used to have a lot more competition inside of myself, I had a tendency to be crude and hypersexual, and I was/am as ignorant about myself as each of us are.
+To make sadhana, seva, and ahimsa the aims in my life are to review each of those portions of myself and to learn about who I am and what I can do to create a sustainable world with humans involved.
 Holistic veganism is my way to manifest all of this.

-I am fully aware that I am a white, hetero, lower-middle class, some-what educated man from the United States.
+I am fully aware that I am a white, hetero, lower-middle-class, some-what educated man from the United States.
 A tree was born a tree, just as I was born me.
 Like the tree, I’m trying to use the elements of my environment to grow to be the best version I’m capable of.
 Therefore, I accept myself.
 And it took/takes a lot of work to do that.
 Not carrying around white or consumer guilt, and instead seeking knowledge to the origins behind the guilt, and that I can do something about the systems that sustain those origins, allows me to be happy, productive, and hopefully more effective.

 Because I choose to talk on sensitive subjects, it should be said with humility and not confrontation, that I can’t and shouldn't apologize for being a white man speaking on these issues.
 We can all agree it is better than being a white man embracing the privileges society has waiting for me.
 That said, I’ll do my best to keep broadening my thinking and actions, to make up for the shitty things I did growing up in this culture before I started to become more aware, and to equal the field wherever and whenever I can.
 I’m still blind to a lot, which is why I actively read and engage myself in situations that can reduce that.
 Where you think I might be missing something, then kind offers of information are welcome.
 (Emphasis on ‘kind’ please.)